 It’s a maybe—it depends on YOU.

-If your application will stand out even without a test score, even in a MORE competitive field, then test-optional might work for you.
-But if the test score will boost your overall competitiveness, well, maybe four years at your dream school is worth going through with your testing plans.
+If you determine that your application will stand out even without a test score, even in a MORE competitive field, then you might be able to afford not to take the SAT/ACT.
+But if a strong test score will improve your overall appeal to colleges—and this post has tried to show you that there’s a solid chance it will—well, maybe four years at your dream school is worth going through with your testing plans.

 However, to even BEGIN to answer this question, we need to take a moment to understand some VERY IMPORTANT THINGS: namely, what’s important in college admissions in the first place?
 How does taking out a test score affect the way your application will be evaluated?
 Will those factors help you or hurt you?

-Remember that I’ve got a whole post walking you through these factorS (CLICK HERE TO READ IT).
+Remember that I’ve got a whole post walking you through how to self-assess for these factorS (CLICK HERE TO READ IT).

 It’s got a complete checklist for how to take your individual circumstances—your application’s strengths and weaknesses and your college list—and make a decision about whether you can REALLY skip those tests.

 If you can?
 Congratulations!
-(Not least because it almost certainly means you’ve been putting in the work in school and are reaping the rewards, as well as rocking a range of achievements in cool extracurriculars and hobbies you’re passionate about—way to go!)
+(Not least because it almost certainly means you’ve been putting in the work in school and are reaping the rewards, as well as slam-dunking a range of achievements in great extracurriculars and hobbies you’re passionate about—yay for you!)

 But even if skipping the test ISN’T right for you, it’s still going to give you peace of mind to KNOW that you’ve made the best decision possible.
-Yes, you might need to spend some of the time that you COULD be sending memes to your group chat hitting the test prep books instead.
-But when you get into that dream school?
+Yes, you might need to spend some of the time hitting the test prep books when you’d rather be reading up on the latest Timothée Chalamet gossip…but when you open that “Congratulations” letter from your dream school?
 I bet you won’t regret it.

-If you fall into this second camp, and would like help creating a completely customized test prep plan, that’s my forte.
+If you fall into this second camp, and would like help creating a completely customized test prep plan, you’ve come to the right place.